 It can be tempting to write Broad Match off as a villain, robbing you of your budget and driving down CTR and quality score.
 Let’s be fair here, Broad Match can come off as unassuming and unsophisticated.
 It can even come off as needy, demanding all the budget and not leaving any for the perceived superior keyword match-types.
-Yet when Broad Match is used correctly, it brings invaluable data to the table, and at a much cheaper price than the Modified Broad, Phrase, and Exact match types.
+Yet when Broad Match is used correctly, it brings invaluable data to the table, and at a reasonable price.

 As search engines (Google and Bing have made huge strides) get more sophisticated, they’ve gotten better at recognizing intent.
 There are countless articles and data sources pointing to the benefits of long-tail keywords: they indicate a more transactional user and they tend to filter out the aspirational users.
 Broad match loves helping out long-tail because it offers more flexibility in the keyword phrase without changing the intent of the keyword.

 What it doesn’t love is single-word keywords that can be in any phrase, regardless of intent or context.
 Let’s take a keyword as innocuous as “maternity”.
 On the surface it seems self-explanatory: the user searching for this must be either pregnant or know someone who is.
 Here’s the result:

 Now here’s the problem – is the user looking for clothes, maternity leave rights, or a wing of a hospital?